zhousarah/azure-compute-docs/articles/container-instances/viewing-logs-in-portal.md

 ms.topic: how-to
 ms.date: 08/27/2024
 ---
-# View Container Group Logs in a Log Analytics Workspace via Azure portal
+# View container group logs in a log analytics workspace via Azure portal

 Log Analytics workspaces provide a centralized location for storing and querying log data not only from Azure resources, but also on-premises resources and resources in other clouds.
 Azure Container Instances includes built-in support for sending logs and event data to Azure Monitor logs.
 While creating a container instance within Azure portal, you will be able to optionally set up Log Analytics.
 Once your container group is created with Log Analytics enabled you can view logs within the page for your Azure Container Instance by navigating to “Logs” on the left panel.
 If you didn’t set up Log Analytics initially, you can also navigate to “Logs” to set it up after you have already created your container instance also.

 The following sections describe how to set up logging and how to view logs for Azure Container Instances.

-## Create Azure Container Instance
+## Create Azure container instance

 This section shows how to create a container instance with Log Analytics.

 > [!NOTE]
 > Container instance logs are enabled by default.
 You can also set up Log Analytics later after you create your container instance by deselecting “Enable container instance logs”.
 The View Logs section has details on how to do this.

-1. Navigate to the create container instance page in Azure ortal
+1. Navigate to the create container instance page in Azure portal.

-2. Fill out the relevant information in the Basic and Networking tabs
+2. Fill out the relevant information in the Basic and Networking tabs.

-3. In the Monitoring tab, enable container instance logs
+3. In the Monitoring tab, enable container instance logs.

 If you have a Log Analytics workspace you can enter the information for it.